-Notes: in Panel A, we present the parameter values and their corresponding data/model moments for three models: the baseline, a model with subsidies to intermediate inputs that face import sanctions, and a model with subsidies to consumption goods that face import sanctions in Pyeong.
+Notes: in Panel A, we present the parameter values and their corresponding data/model moments for two models: the baseline model and a model with subsidies to intermediate inputs that face import sanctions.
 Panel B provides the implied aggregate effects under each version of the calibration.
 For each calibration, we report the impact of the current export and import sanctions, as well as the impact of export sanctions alone.

 In Panel A of Table 7, we report the calibration results for the outer loop parameters.
 To reduce computational burden, we do a grid search for σ , θ , α{dom} at the precision of 0.1, 0.5 and 0.01, respectively.
 In our baseline model, we find the elasticity between domestic and foreign goods for North Korea to be 1.4.
 It is lower than an Armington elasticity of five implied by Simonovska and Waugh (2014), but is in line with the range of industry-level Armington elasticities estimated by Feenstra et al. (2017) (between 0.88 and 3.60 in their two-step GMM estimates).
-We find the value of the home bias parameter α{dom} to be 0.56, though the value itself is not informative without taking into account the levels of p{Fj} , \tilde{A}{nj} and \tilde{A}n .
-We estimate the value of θ to be 6.5, suggesting that the substitution between foreign varieties within a sector is much easier than the substitution between foreign and domestic goods.
+We find the value of the home bias parameter α{dom} to be 0.60, though the value itself is not informative without taking into account the levels of p{Fj} , \tilde{A}{nj} and \tilde{A}n .
+We estimate the value of θ to be 6.0, suggesting that the substitution between foreign varieties within a sector is much easier than the substitution between foreign and domestic goods.

 Panel B presents the implied aggregate effects in our calibration.
-We first compute the changes in real output, real pre-tax income and real income at the county level and then aggregate them across counties using population as weights.
-Real output is defined as the value of total output evaluated at base period prices, while real income is the total labor income in a county divided by its aggregate price index (only considering manufacturing labor income and prices).
+We first compute the changes in real output, real pre-tax income and real income at the county level and then aggregate them across counties using population as weights.34 Real output is defined as the value of total output evaluated at base period prices, while real income is the total labor income in a county divided by its aggregate price index (only considering manufacturing labor income and prices).
 Pre-tax income is the same as labor income in our baseline since we assume zero taxes/subsidies, $t{nj}^{u'} = t{nj}^u = 0$.
-We find that the export and import sanctions jointly reduce North Korea's real manufacturing output by 13.4% and real labor income by 16.3%.
+We find that the export and import sanctions jointly reduce North Korea's real manufacturing output by 12.9% and real labor income by 15.3%.
 Since the reduced-form evidence for the impact of input sanction exposure is not as robust as that for export sanction exposure, we also report the effects of export sanctions alone.
-The export sanctions reduce real output and income by 6.5% and 7.8%, respectively.
+The export sanctions reduce real output and income by 6.4% and 7.7%, respectively.